 What is a clinical Intern?

-A clinical intern as completed all of their coursework in their Master’s program.
-That have completed over 2,000 hours in course work and 60 hours directly working with clients while their University Clinical Supervisors oversaw all of their counseling sessions.
-An intern they have multiple supervisors from the University and 1 here at IFC.
+A clinical intern has completed all of their coursework in their Master’s program.
+That have completed over 2,000 hours in course work and 60+ hours directly working with clients while their University Clinical Supervisors oversaw all of their counseling sessions.
+An intern they have multiple supervisors from the University and another here at IFC.

 The interns we select have prior experience in treating and supporting mental health.
 They come into the internship already have training prior to their degree and have life experiences and training that can help you face the challenges and or goals that you seek out to overcome.
 Our interns have work in a variety of mental health including psychiatric facilities/hospitals, addiction treatment, jails, schools, special education, outpatient treatment, camp counselors, and much more.
 All are passionate and willingly practice cultural awareness to understand your experiences while paying attention to their own cultural biases.
 We partner with The University of Colorado Denver, University of the Rockies, Northwestern, and Argosy University.